-Without government financing of research, we are always told, science would be dominated by corporations, and huge advancements in medicine and technology that all of us benefit from would be neglected.
-So-called “pure research,” rather than research aimed at making marketable products, would never be undertaken.
-And so an active role in promoting science and medical research is touted as one government function we can never trust with the private sector.
+We are often told without government financing of basic research, science would be dominated by corporations, and huge advancements in medicine and technology would be neglected.
+And so an active role in promoting science and medical research is touted as something we can never leave entirely with the private sector.

 Is it really so simple?
 As it turns out, many of the biggest advances in technology come from the market process, from entrepreneurs and businesses attempting to develop goods and services for customers.
-Businesses and private foundations actually do put billions into research—including so-called “pure research”—all the time.
-Most of the greatest developments in medicine and science over the last year had at least as much of an origin in business as in government, whose successes are few and exaggerated, considering how much is poured into these areas.
+Businesses and private foundations invest billions into research—including so-called “pure research”—all the time.
+Most of the greatest developments in medicine and science had at least as much of an origin in business as in government, whose successes are few and exaggerated, considering how much it spends in these areas.

 Learn more about Science and Health Research problems and solutions: